 As you age it is important to have frequent eye exams.
 The exam will include a number of tests ranging from basic eye chart reading to the use of high powered lenses to examine the tissue inside your eye.
 Many age related eye problems included presbyopia, cataracts, glaucoma and macular degeneration are first diagnosed during a yearly exam.

 Routine Eye Examinations:

-Getting annual eye exams are an important part of staying healthy.
+Annual eye exams are and important pf staying healthy.
 During a routine eye exam you will be tested for any visual problems or changes in vision, and screened for eye diseases such as glaucoma and cataracts.

 Children's Eye Exams:

 From birth through the teenage years, children's eyes are growing and changing quickly.
-Good vision is key to a child's physical development, success in school and overall well-being and if problems are detected early, it is usually possible to treat the effectively.
+Good vision is key to a child's physical development, success in school and overall well-being.
+If problems are detected early, it is usually possible to treat the effectively.

 Adult Eye Exams:

 A comprehensive eye exam is simple and comfortable.
 It shouldn't take more than 45 to 90 minutes.
 Your doctor may have a staff member do portions of this exam.
 The exam should include checks on medical history, visual acuity, checking for the most accurate corrective lenses, pupils, side vision, eye movement, eye pressure, the front part of your eye (eyelids, cornea, iris and lens), and the retina and optic nerve.

 Each part of the comprehensive eye exam provides important information about the health of your eyes.
 Make sure that you get a complete examination as part of your commitment to you overall health.